ELSady/Classification---Credit-Risk-Analysis/README.md

 `Age` Feature <br>

 * Majority of customers are in their late 20's and early 30's.
 * Loan amount for all ranges of cutomers are quite diverse.
 Interestingly, age does not solely determine the amount of loan of a given customer.
 Because, say we usually assume the mature ones (around their late 30's and 40's) having much more money than the rest of the customer age range, hence we commonly assume there will be a gap disparity in terms of the amount money loaned by these group of customer compared to the rest.
-However, this is no thte case here.
+However, this is no the case here.
-* All acorss age range have
+* The Loan intent are also diverse across all customer's age ranges.
+Age also does not solely determine the loan type / intent of a customer.
+Sewms like every age group have their own objective of pursuing a loan which falls to one of the categories.
+* While for Loan grade is qiute diverse aswell across all customer's age range, albeit many of younger ones preter to go wtih the lower grade ones (F and G class).

+`Income` Features

+*